 Motivation method #1: To create I want desire,

 Once there’s desire, “can I do it” is the question.
 A “yes!” creates the energy that propels us.
 Just like any vehicle, before movement comes energy.
 The car doesn’t move on its own.
-It’s the combination of air and gas that produces combustion.
-And that’s the power for moving forward.
+It’s the combination of air and gas that produces combustion, the force that moves the vehicle.
 So too with motivation.

 Motivating energy comes from our power perceptions.
 It boils down to whether or not we think the proposed path is feasible, reasonable, and promising.
 To be feasible, we must have or be able to get the resources (knowledge, finances, tools, etc.) that we need.
 To be reasonable, our planned actions must be doable.
-And, of course, it all needs to bring the rewards we seek.
-The more we have of these three, the more combustion power or motivating energy we get.
+And, of course, it all needs to promise the rewards we desire.
+The more we have of these three, the more combustive, motivating energy we get.

 The I can energy is low – or even missing – when we lack the necessary resources, we feel overwhelmed, or we think future efforts will repeat past failures.
 Any one of those can turn your inner engine into a sputtering stall.
 Fixing any power drains immediately upgrades motivation!
-So, for example, what gets us off the couch for that tasty snack is knowing it’s ready made in the kitchen, we can get it during a commercial, and it’ll taste great.
+So, for example, what gets us off the couch for that tasty snack is knowing it’s stored in the kitchen (feasible), we can get it during a commercial (reasonable), and it’ll taste great and satisfy our craving (promising).

-• Check for feasible, reasonable, and promising elements
+- Check for feasible, reasonable, and promising plans

 First, schedule one action.
-As simple as it sounds, setting a start time is like shifting a car into drive: so simple and so powerful!
-Too often we lose the I want and I can motivation because we don’t actually start or we become immobilized by having too many options.
+The smaller the better.
+As simple as that sounds, setting a start time is like shifting a car into drive: so simple and so powerful!
+Too often we lose the I want and I can motivation because we don’t actually start anything.
+Or we become immobilized by too many options.
 Want to exercise more?
-Plan to attend a specific class or take a short walk today, tomorrow, or on a specific date.
+Plan to attend a specific class or take a short walk today on a specific date.
+And ASAP is best!
 Want to achieve more on a work or school assignment?
-Plan exactly when you will gather resources, have a meeting, brainstorm, take notes, etc. Do it ASAP!
-Any act will work; it’s setting up the “when” that prompts action!
+Plan exactly when you will gather resources, have a meeting, brainstorm, take notes, etc. Start with a time commitment!
+A definite “when” prompts action!

-Second, solve problems.
+Second, solve issues.
 Realize that imagined plans won’t perfectly match physical realities.
 Interruptions, unforeseen resource needs, distractions, other responsibilities, and under guessing task times will happen.
-Motivated succeeders who make it look so easy see these events as problems to be solved.
+Motivated succeeders who make it look so easy see these events as times to regroup.
 Others see them as reasons to quit.
 And that’s the great divide between the two groups.

 In the End…

-Motivation is energy.
-It gets consumed.
-So, to keep it going, return frequently and as needed to the methods for creating…
+Motivation gets consumed.
+To keep it going, return frequently and create more …

 I want desire